hujhax/austin-improv-wiki/Troupes/Midnight Society.md

 ## Summary
 Their bio, from their web site:

-<blockquote><p>"Made up of stand up and sketch comedians, filmmakers, and writers, Midnight Society was named Austin’s best improv troupe by the Austin American Satesman’s A-List and was recently nominated for a B. Iden Payne Award.
+> "Made up of stand up and sketch comedians, filmmakers, and writers, Midnight Society was named Austin’s best improv troupe by the Austin American Satesman’s A-List and was recently nominated for a B. Iden Payne Award.
 They’ve performed all around the country, including one show where star of stage and screen Matthew Lillard was in the audience.
-Midnight Society performs every Saturday night at 10PM at [[Theatres/Coldtowne Theater|Coldtowne Theater]] along with improv veterans [[Troupes/The Frank Mills|The Frank Mills]]."</p></blockquote>
+Midnight Society performs every Saturday night at 10PM at [[Theatres/Coldtowne Theater|Coldtowne Theater]] along with improv veterans [[Troupes/The Frank Mills|The Frank Mills]]."

 ## Former Members
 * Stephanie Cook